 Ultimately, tonight’s episode was exclusively about this group of individuals showcasing their selfless hearts by giving someone their sincere attention in order to help them come to terms with what’s hurting them inside.
 And while the little moments we got with other characters were wonderful, Jay Halstead takes the crown this week.

 I love that the chief theme of this week’s episode showcases the importance of attentively and compassionately reminding lost souls of the courage that’s inside of them.
 Falling into a hopeless, fearful, or heartbroken state is inevitable — it happens to even the toughest people, but it’s essential to note that sometimes, having someone be strong for you isn’t a sign of weakness but rather a spectacle of heroism.
 Ethan had to be brave enough to tell the truth in order to save other kids from the same fate he faced.
 Jay had to be brave enough to stay patient and kindhearted in order to make Ethan feel safe enough to be honest.
 Jay also had to be brave enough to open up about his past in order to reveal that no matter how alone Ethan feels, he understands, and he’s willing to listen without passing any judgment.
 I’ve said it countless times by now, but when it comes to delivering raw emotional scenes, Jesse Lee Soffer is at his strongest.
-Although I’ll save most of my commending for This Week’s Most Noteworthy Performance review, the work Soffer’s done this week have surpassed anything he’s delivered in the past.
 The heartrending reactions and sheer vulnerability visible clearly in his expressiveness have left me astounded.
-Both Soffer and Elijah Marcano did excellent work in the interrogation room selling the emotions they’re feeling in that moment remarkably.
+Both Soffer and Elijah Marcano did excellent work in the interrogation room selling the emotions they were feeling at that moment remarkably.
 It’s not often young actors do such a prestigious job of delivering emotional scenes like this, and while it was undoubtedly heartbreaking, it’s what made the scene that much more realistic.

 What are your thoughts on this week’s episode?
-Make sure you check back here Sunday afternoon for that’s when we’ll post a performance review focused on Jesse Lee Soffer’s outstanding work in more detail.
-Remember if there’s anything you’d like us to discuss agreements/disagreements let us know in the comments section below and we’ll get right back to you.
+Remember if there’s anything you’d like us to discuss regarding agreements/disagreements let us know in the comments section below and we’ll get right back to you.
 As always, we welcome opposing opinions as long as we can be adults in our discussion but hateful comments will be blocked and ignored.